bertoxious/AWS/README.md

 - Make a backup (snapshot) of your EBS Volume at a point in time
 - Not necessary to detach volume to do snapshot, but recommended
 - Can copy snapshots across Availaibility Zones or Regions

+**AMI (_Amazon Machine Image_)**

+- These are customization of an EC2 instance
+  - You add your own software, configuration, operating system, monitoring etc.
+  - Faster boot, configuration time because all your software is pre-packaged.
+- AMI are built for a specific region (and can be copied across regions)
+- We can launch EC2 instances from
+  - _Public AMI_: Provided by AWS
+  - _Your own AMI_: You make and maintain them yourself
+  - _An AWS Marketplace AMI_: An AMI someone else made (and potentially sells)
+- _AMI Process From an EC2 instance_:
+  - Start an EC2 instance and customize it
+  - Stop the instance for data integrity
+  - Build and AMI - this will also create EBS Snapshots
+  - Launch instances from other AMIs